teamwayne/doubleclick/floodlight-tags/readme.md

 ### Environments

-The library will produce three different versions of the same code, this is to align with the Tealium environments and also allow for e.g. prod, qa or dev specific settings.
+The library will produce three different versions of the same code, this is to align with the Manage environments and also allow for e.g. prod, qa or dev specific settings.
 The environments are:

 - src
 - dev